napari/napari.github.io/tutorials/fundamentals/getting_started.md

 Launching napari directly from the command line is the simplest and fastest way to open the viewer, but it doesn't allow you to preprocess your images before opening them.
-It is also currently not possible to save images or other layer types directly from the viewer, but we'll be adding support for this functionality soon as discussed in [#379](https://github.com/napari/napari/issues/379).

 ### Python script usage